-We are part of the School of Pure and Applied Sciences and offer units to students in Bachelor of Science (Telecommunication and Information technology), Bachelor of Science (General) and Bachelor of Education (Science).
-The latter is offered under School of Education.
-Our students combine Physics units with units offered by Mathematics and Chemistry Departments.
+We are part of the School of Pure and Applied Sciences (SPAS) offering Bachelor of Science (Telecommunication and Information technology) and Bachelor of Science (General), MSc (Physics), MSc (Electronics and Instrumentation), PhD (Physics) and PhD (Materials Science).
+In addition, the department services other departments in SPAS: the school of Education (in Bachelor of Education, Sc.) and School of Engineering.
+Our students combine Physics with units offered by Mathematics and Chemistry Departments.

 Specialty and Branding

 To enhance physics graduates career prospects in today's competitive and changing job market, we revise our courses regularly.
-We offer both pure and applied physics courses where in the third and fourth year of study you will have an opportunity to select an area of specialization including Astronomy and Astrophysics, Electronics and Instrumentation, Environmental Physics, Geophysics, Materials Science and Theoretical/Pure Physics.
+We offer both pure and applied physics courses where in the third and fourth year of study you will have an opportunity to select an area of specialization from the following areas: Astronomy and Astrophysics, Electronics and Instrumentation, Environmental Physics, Geophysics, Materials Science and Theoretical/Pure Physics.

 The Department has four undergraduate laboratories and a research laboratory managed by highly trained and experienced technical staff.
 The main equipment available for experimental Physics research include the Dynamic Mechanical Analyses (DMA), Vacuum Coating Unit and its accessories, NaI (TI) gamma ray spectrometer, Water Cherenkov Counter and its accessories, Antenna Trainer and Satellite communication trainer kits, magnetometer for geophysical measurements, optical spectrometer and computing facilities among others.
 The Department also has an active group in theoretical atomic collisions Physics.